macro-wave/sos_rando/contributing.md

 # How to contribute to this tracker pack

+_**Temporary Note**_
+Prototype 11 is planned to incorporate the Throes of the Watchmaker DLC.
+Any and all related commits for the time being should base off of the Watchmaker branch, _not_ the develop branch.

 ## 1. Repository
 - Before you do anything, make sure you have EmoTracker installed.
 Download from the developer's site [here](https://emotracker.net/).
 - **Fork** this repository into your EmoTracker installation at `EmoTracker/packs/`.